 The government system isn’t perfect.
 You can’t pick your doctor, and there could be lengthy waits for appointments with certain specialists.
 For that reason we pay out of pocket when we want to see a physician of our choice without delay.
 Office visits only cost $30-40 and necessary follow-ups are free.

 Surgical procedures are similarly affordable if you have no medical insurance.
 Hip replacements cost an average of $40,000 in the U.S. In Ecuador expect to pay around $10,000.
-A mini-lift that averages $5000 in the States is only $700 here.
+A mini-lift that averages over $7000 in the States is only $700 here.

 What about drugs?
 Same story.
 If you belong to the national plan and your medication is available at the affiliated hospital or clinic, you walk out with it free of charge.
 Otherwise most drugs are purchased over the counter at local pharmacies for a fraction of what you are used to paying.
 So follow-up refills don’t require an additional doctor visit for a new prescription.